Find Trade Colleges

 • Iron Erector

-In 2016, there was an estimated number of 70,200 jobs in the United States for Structural Iron or Steel Worker.
+In the United States, there were 70,200 jobs for Structural Iron or Steel Worker in 2016.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 9,000 new jobs for Structural Iron or Steel Worker by 2026.
-Due to new job openings and attrition, there will be an average of 8,700 job openings in this field each year.
+There will be an estimated 8,700 positions for Structural Iron or Steel Worker per year.

 undefined